boring-dragon/msgowl-laravel-notification-channel/README.md

 - [ Msg Owl Api Docs ](https://msgowl.com/docs)

-## Security

-If you discover any security related issues, please email boringdragon98@gmail.com instead of using the issue tracker.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Disclaimer

-This package is not in any way officially affiliated with MsgOwl.